-- Dramatic and pretend play: preschoolers use games like dress-ups to act out confusing or scary scenarios, try out different roles like being a mum or a dad, and explore emotions.
+- Dramatic and pretend play: preschoolers use games like dress-ups to act out confusing or scary scenarios, try out different roles, and explore emotions.

-- Messy play: play with paints, water, sand or dirt is a great outlet for children’s emotions.
-Children also enjoy exploring different textures, smells, colours and so on.
+- Messy play: play with paints, water, sand or dirt is a great outlet for preschooler emotions.
+It also develops senses like touch and smell and gives preschoolers the chance to explore textures, smells, colours and so on.

-- Physical play: jumping, running, kicking balls and climbing over playground equipment teaches preschoolers about coordination and balance, and how far they can push their physical abilities.
+- Physical play: jumping, running, kicking balls and climbing over playground equipment develops coordination and balance.
+It also helps preschoolers test the limits of their physical abilities.

-- Songs, books, riddles and silly rhymes: these help to improve your child’s language and vocabulary.
-You’ll get to see the funny side of your preschooler’s personality through these activities!
+- Songs, books, riddles and silly rhymes: these help to improve language and vocabulary.
+You’ll get to see the funny side of your child’s personality through these activities.

 - Sorting games: activities like sorting blocks, buttons or pegs help to build basic maths and numeracy skills – just make sure to pack away small objects after play to avoid choking hazards.

 - Simple board games: these kinds of games give preschoolers a chance to learn about taking turns, following the rules, counting and playing fair.
-Although turn-taking can be a challenge for children, with practice your child can learn to enjoy this type of play.
+Although turn-taking can be a challenge, with practice your child can learn to enjoy this type of play.

 - Rough-and-tumble play: this kind of play gives preschoolers the chance to test out strength, space and social relationships.
-But play is meant to be fun – if a child is being bullied, forced or hurt, it isn’t play anymore.
-You can teach your child that when another child says ‘stop’, the game needs to end.
+Remember that play is meant to be fun – if a child is being bullied, forced or hurt, it isn’t play anymore.

-By four years, your child will be much more interested in playing with other children and making up games and rules together.
-He might be better at sharing and taking turns, but he’ll still need your support and encouragement.
+By 4 years, your child will be much more interested in playing with other children and making up games and rules together.
+Your child might be better at sharing and taking turns, but they’ll still need your support and encouragement.

-At five years, children are much more aware of their place in the world and are keen to fit in with other children.
-In general, your child wants to follow the rules at home and at preschool or school.
+At 5 years, children are much more aware of their place in the world and are keen to fit in with other children.
+In general, your child wants to follow the rules at home, preschool or school.

-Around this age preschoolers understand that other people have feelings too, and are beginning to develop empathy.
+Around this age, preschoolers understand that other people have feelings too, and they’re beginning to develop empathy.
 This helps with preschooler friendships.

-Family and home are still at the centre of your child’s world, and you’re still the most important person in your preschooler’s life.
-That’s why play with you is still very high on the list of things your child wants and needs to do.
+Family and home are at the centre of your child’s world, and you’re one of the most important people in your child’s life.
+That’s why play with you is very high on the list of things your child wants and needs to do.

 Play ideas and games for preschoolers

-All children are unique.
-They all have their own interests and ways they learn best.
-That’s why it’s important to follow your child’s interests when it comes to games for preschoolers.
+Preschoolers learn most when they’re interested in play.
+That’s why it’s important to follow your child’s lead when it comes to games for preschoolers.

-Here are some play ideas to get you and your preschooler going:
+Here are play ideas to get you and your child going.

 - Give your child a cardboard box.
 Your child’s imagination can turn it into a cubbyhouse, a boat or a car.
 A small table turned on its side covered with a blanket or sheet can also be just as good.

-- Sort blocks or other objects by colour, size or texture (smooth, soft, hard or rough).
-Your child could also make repeating patterns – like red, blue, red, blue – using these objects.
-This can be fascinating play for young children.
+- Play stacking, sorting and building games with blocks or other objects.
+Your child could sort by colour, size or shape.
+It’s also fun to make repeating patterns – like red, blue, red, blue – with objects.

 - Make up an art and craft box for your child.
 You can fill it with pencils, crayons, glue, wool scraps, bits of different coloured and textured papers, small cardboard pieces and other odds and ends.
-Many children enjoy making their own creations from these simple materials.
+Many preschoolers enjoy making collages and other creations from these simple materials.

 - Involve your child in simple household ‘chores’.
-Let your child choose how he wants to help.
-But remember that it’s more important for your preschooler to pretend that he’s a grown-up than it is for him to get the job done.
+Let your child choose how they want to help.
+But remember that it’s more important for your preschooler to pretend that they’re a grown-up than it is for them to get the job done.